HCL-Group-2/HCL-Group-2/README.md

     2. Rename the copy to application.properties

-    3. Edit the file to fill in your credentials everywhere you see "<YOUR INFO HERE>" Then you should be good to go.
+    3. Edit the file to fill in your credentials everywhere you see "<YOUR INFO HERE>"

+    4.Don't delete the template file, just leave the original as is Then you should be good to go.

 https://docs.google.com/presentation/d/1FCb3vkPRjQYAz98KbZnBJw9jyV5xEpspjBh4GICx2-k/edit?usp=sharing